bcgov/aps-infra-platform/documentation/guides/owner-journey.md

   --client-secret=<YOUR SERVICE ACCOUNT SECRET>`
 ```

+> NOTE: Use the Client ID and Secret obtained from step 2.

 > NOTE: The `-T` indicates the APS Test environment.
 For production use `-P`.

 Run `./gwa status` to confirm that access to the Gateway is working.